BingyuZhou/BingyuZhou.github.io/_posts/2019-02-20-kalman_filtering.md

 categories: Control
 ---

 This notebook introduces three common gaussian filters, *Kalman filter*, *extended Kalman filter* and *unscented Kalman filter*.
 Each filter has been implemented in Python and tested with a simple 3-order system.
 It highlights the feature of each filter and compares the performance between EKF and UKF.
+The thorough theory behind can be found at [Wiki](https://en.wikipedia.org/wiki/Kalman_filter).

+Note that the implementation of each filter isn't polished for coding performance, since this blog focuses on the theory.

 ### Linear system